Dave Sinclair: Biography

 In between his stints with Caravan, he was a member of Matching Mole (1971–72), Hatfield and the North (1972–73), Polite Force (1976–77) and Camel (1978–1979).

 In the early 2000s he released two solo albums, Full Circle and Into the Sun (both 2003).
 Since then, he has been engaged in a solo career, including concert appearances in Japan and England.
 A 30th anniversary re-release of his Moon Over Man album (originally issued on CD by Voiceprint in 1993) appeared in 2006.
 Like the earlier Voiceprint release, this consisted of demos for an unreleased solo album recorded 1976–77, featuring contributions from vocalists Tim Lynk and Gay Perez; however, the sound quality of the old analogue tapes was greatly improved and bonus tracks from the same sessions were added.

 He moved to Kyoto, Japan in 2005.
 Since 2016, he lives in Yuge Island of Kamijima in the Seto Inland Sea.

-Two solo albums, PianoWorks1 – Frozen in Time and Stream (the latter featuring several distinguished guest artists) were released in 2010 and 2011 respectively; licensing problems have so far prevented Stream from being officially issued outside Japan, although it has recently become available in other territories.
+Two solo albums, PianoWorks1 – Frozen in Time and Stream (the latter featuring several distinguished guest artists) were released in 2010 and 2011 respectively; licensing problems initially prevented Stream from being officially issued outside Japan until 2015.

 The Little Things, intended as a follow-up to Stream, was released in 2013, the Japanese version being slightly different in packaging and content from the international version.

 In May 2015 a series of well-received concert dates with saxophonist Jimmy Hastings took place in Japan.

 Dave Sinclair's most recent solo album, Out of Sinc, was released in June 2018.
-He is currently working on a new album, to be released later in 2021.
+In 2021, he released a compilation album Hook, Line & Sinclair, containing unreleased demos, alternate versions and new material.

+In October 2022, Dave released an episodic documentary mini-series, Dave Sinclair ...
+The Lost Interview, talking about his music career with Caravan, Matching Mole, Hatfield and the North and Camel.
+Made for non-profit media, the first completed episodes are exclusively available via his YouTube channel.

+52 years after the release of In the Land of Grey and Pink (1971), on 8 April 2023, Dave's son Nic Sinclair, launched a crowdfunding campaign via Indiegogo.
+The campaign revealed that the original Hammond A-100 organ that Dave used with Caravan, Matching Mole and Hatfield and the North, was in need of immediate rescue and with a restoration project to follow.
+As of 2025, the organ restoration is ongoing with ambition to revive the original Caravan sound for new projects and live performance.